eesilas/UWC/README.md

 If 'c' is received, it enters calibration mode for the stop pulse.
 It prints status updates to the serial monitor for user feedback.

+Table corresponding motor number(left col) and 8 thruster rotation and speed (top row):
-Forward Backward Left Right Up Down
+Motor Forward Backward Left Right Up Down
 1    0     0     1     -1      -1     1;
 2    0     0     1     -1       1     -1;
 3     0    0     1     -1       1     -1;